dfinity/portal/docs/developer-docs/integrations/rosetta/staking-support.md

 :::note

-`percentage_to_merge` metadata field is optional and equal to 100 by default.
+`percentage_to_stake` metadata field is optional and equal to 100 by default.
 If specified, the value must be an integer between 1 and 100 (bounds included).

 :::